-The Climate and Land Use Alliance makes grants to support efforts in Brazil, Indonesia, Mexico and Central America, and at the global level, to realize the potential of forested and agricultural landscapes to mitigate climate change, benefit people, and protect the environment.
+The Climate and Land Use Alliance makes grants to support efforts in Brazil, Indonesia, Colombia, Peru, Mexico and Central America, and at the global level, to realize the potential of forested and agricultural landscapes to mitigate climate change, benefit people, and protect the environment.

 The Climate and Land Use Alliance does not accept unsolicited grant proposals.
 Instead, we work closely with our partner foundations to identify funding opportunities that create impact.